 Method 6 – Uninstall Mods from Minecraft

-One fun feature in Minecraft is that you can use third-party mods.
+One fun feature of Minecraft is that you can use third-party mods.
 However, this can sometimes interfere with your connection.
-Try uninstalling your mods and relaunch the game to see if it fixes your Minecraft connectivity issue.
+Try uninstalling your mods and relaunching the game to see if it fixes your Minecraft connectivity issue.

-Method 7 – Turn Off Any Programs That is Using Up Your Bandwidth
+Method 7 – Turn Off Any Programs That are Using Up Your Bandwidth

-Some programs that run in the background may be using up all your bandwidth which causes problems to your connectivity.
-If you can’t connect to the Minecraft server, try shutting down these programs and see if you can connect.
+Some programs that run in the background may be using up all your bandwidth which causes problems with your connectivity.
+If you can’t connect to Minecraft servers, try shutting down these programs and see if you can connect.

 - Launch the Task Manager using the Ctrl + Shift + Esc keyboard shortcut.